Kequc/kequtwitch/docs-md/examples/subscribes.md

 # Subscribes

 The [USERNOTICE](https://dev.twitch.tv/docs/irc/commands/#usernotice-twitch-commands) Twitch command contains a `msg-id` tag which can be quite useful for reporting about new subscriptions.
-There are lots of tags so checking out the docs is recommended.

 ```javascript
 twitch.irc.inference('USERNOTICE', function (msg) {